-The survey is harmonized with the EU model questionnaire, which is used in most member states.
+The survey is harmonized with the EU model questionnaire, which is used in most member states, and the results are therefore generally comparable.

 7.2 Comparability over time

 By comparisons over time, the following changes should be taken into account.